Manmade God: Disestablishment and formation of Spiralarms

 In early 2005, Jacobs suffered a shoulder injury that necessitated his removal from the group.
-This allowed the introduction of former Stone Temple Pilots drummer Eric Kretz who helped Spiralarms record their debut album.
 By 2007, Locicero would be the only ex-Manmade God member to remain in Spiralarms and would also be back with the reunited Forbidden.
 Spiralarms would now include drummer Chris Kontos (ex-Machine Head and Testament), bassist Chris Lombardom, and keyboardist Brad Barth.

 Reformation of Manmade God (2012)

 On July 21, 2012, the reformation of the original line up played a reunion show at "The New Parish" club in Oakland, California.
 The band planned on writing and recording all new material, as well as playing local, national, and international shows.

 In July 2014, Reed and Walker created a new band by the name of Orion.
 Orion's line-up also includes Andy Weller (lead/rhythm guitar) and Jeff Gomes (drums).
 While Reed only sang for Manmade God, in Orion he sings and plays guitar (both rhythm and lead).
 Their independently produced debut album, "Live the Song", consists of seven new songs.
 According to Walker, an additional ten songs were written and there were plans for a second album.
 Sources close to Reed and Walker said they were very excited about the new project, and that they were more involved in this band than they were in Manmade God.
 Orion began touring for the album in August 2015.
 Within a year, the group disbanded.